 Standard light switches aren't exactly hard to use.
-Most of us flip them on without a thought.
+Most people flip them on without a thought.
 But what if you walk into the laundry room with an armload of clothes and can't even see the switch, let alone get a hand free to turn it on?
 Or when you're carrying a heavy box or bags of groceries from the garage and can't reach the light switch to turn it off?
-You have to make a second trip, or the light just gets left on.
-So right there are just two very good reasons to make the switch—to motion detection.
+Motion sensor light switches are a wonderful solution.
+Read ahead for details on what they are and how they are used.

-There are two basic types of motion sensor switches: active sensor and passive sensor.
-Active sensors often referred to as radar-based, send out sound waves into the room and wait for the signal to return.
-(Some garage door openers do the same thing.)
-If someone enters the room or moves inside the room, the speed of the returning sound waves changes, triggering the switch.
+There are two basic types of motion sensor switches: active and passive.
+Active sensors or radar-based lights emit sound waves, waiting for the signal to return.
+For example, some garage door openers will activate if someone enters the room or moves inside the room because the sensor notices that the speed of the returning sound waves changes—triggering the switch.

-Passive sensors also called passive infrared sensors (PIR) or pyroelectric detectors, detect body heat from humans and animals.
-The sensor uses a photodetector, which converts light in the wavelengths into electrical current that triggers an alarm in the minicomputer housed in the detector, activating the switch.
+Passive sensors are also called passive infrared sensors (PIR) or pyroelectric detectors.
+They detect body heat from humans and animals.
+The sensor uses a photodetector, which converts light in the wavelengths into an electrical current.
+A detectable difference triggers the minicomputer housed in the detector to activate the switch.
 To prevent nuisance switching, the computer ignores slow changes in room temperature due to sunlight.

 Motion sensor switches are designed to replace any standard single-pole wall switch.
 Specific wiring configurations vary by product.
 Some switches include a neutral wire connected to power the LED, while others do not (standard switches typically do not connect to the neutral circuit wire).
 Be sure to check the wiring schematic that comes with your specific model of the switch to ensure you wire it correctly.

 In a typical installation, the motion detector switch has three wire leads.
 The black lead connects to the incoming "hot" wire that supplies the power to the switch.
-The blue lead connects to the outgoing circuit wire that is connected to the light; this is called the switch leg.
-The green lead is the ground and connects to the circuit's ground system.
+The blue lead connects to the outgoing circuit wire connected to the light; this is called the switch leg.
+The green lead is the ground and links to the circuit's ground system.